Rounding

 At first glance this does not seem important, but when a system needs to combine measured time with decimal invoices, rounding becomes unavoidable.

-This page explains why rounding is necessary, why the results might sometimes look unintuitive, and why the behavior in Kimai creates mathematically correct invoices that comply with accounting and e-invoicing standards.
+This page explains why rounding is necessary, why there are different ways with different results and why you should configure the correct behavior for you, so Kimai can create (mathematically) correct invoices that comply with accounting and e-invoicing standards.

 Time: base 60

 Time entries are stored in seconds.
 A minute has 60 seconds, an hour has 60 minutes.
-All divisions in this system produce repeating decimals when converted into decimal hours.
+Divisions in this system often produce repeating decimals when converted into decimal hours.

 Example: